Configuration file

 'bg:ansiwhite'

 Style of the margin of the unselected documents in the picker.
-If you don’t want any coloring for them you can just set this setting to the empty string as such
+If no styling is desired on these elements, this setting can be empty.

 Default: